joji2468ng/ngSkinHelperTool/README.md

 Also seamlessly implement the functions between ngSkinTools1 and ngSkinTools2.
 For each description of Tabs, please see the following.

-Here are some features of the helper tool:

 ## CopyPaste Tab
 ・It allows for the copying and pasting of multiple joints between different layers
 by replacing occurrences of a specified substring within a string with another substring all at once.